-Tanzanian smallholder bean farmers have not benefited from the potential market gains along the bean value chain due to disaggregation and poor linkages to markets – compounded by lack of financial inclusion.
-Technological innovations such as digitization of smallholder farmers’ operations present the most plausible trajectory towards unsettling the status quo.
+The majority of smallholder bean farmers, in Tanzania, have not benefited from the potential market gains from the bean value chain.
+This is, due to disaggregation and poor linkages with markets – compounded by lack of financial inclusion.
+Technological innovations such as digitization of smallholder farmers’ operations present the most plausible trajectory towards unsettling their exclusion from the market

-The partnership between Tanzania Agricultural Research Institute (TARI) in Maruku, Karagwe Development & Relief Services (KADERES) and partners is a classic example –premised on endeavoring to understand the farmers’ pressing needs and bridging the gap by providing lasting solutions.
+With support from ABC-PABRA and MasterCard, a partnership between Karagwe Development & Relief Services (KADERES), Tanzania Agricultural Research Institute (TARI)- Maruku, district councils, and other local partners, –premised on endeavoring to understand the farmers’ pressing needs and bridging the gap by providing lasting solutions.

-KADERES is a cooperative organization located in the north-west of Tanzania (Kagera region).
-The grain trader works in four districts (Missenyi, Muleba, Kyerwa, Karagwe) providing a ready market to 250,000 bean and coffee farmers.
-The company focuses on three-bean market classes namely yellows, red mottled and red kidneys.
+KADERES is a cooperative organization located in the north-west of Tanzania (Kagera region) trading with multiple commodities.
+The bean trader works in four districts (Missenyi, Muleba, Kyerwa, Karagwe) providing a ready market to 250,000 beans, maize, and coffee farmers.
+The company focuses on three-bean market classes namely yellows, red mottled, and red kidneys.

-The symbiotic relationship between research and the whole value chain up to the markets has the picture clear for KADERES farmers whose focus is to produce to sell.
-TARI Maruku supports the company by providing training on good agronomic practices (GAP) and availing seeds to KADERES’ farmers who are both producing bean seeds and grain.
+Farmers registered with KADERES primarily focus on bean production for sale with a clear vision based on the symbiotic relationship between bean research and the entire value chain.
+TARI Maruku in partnership with ABC-PABRA supports the company by providing training on good agronomic practices (GAP) and availing quality seed of market preferred bean varieties to KADERES’ farmers who are multiplying both bean seed and grain.

-For a big aggregator like KADERES, working with a huge number of farmers; moving volumes that are traded both locally and regionally has necessitated seeking digital solutions in MasterCard Farmer Network to ease the process of registration and tracking of bean volumes as well as pay the farmers digitally.
-The platform has made it easier for tracking sales.
-The farmer network provides a service for farmers and aggregators to register in a digital grain collection and payment system.
-Farmers receive real-time information through their mobile phone based on the submitted grain and eventually get paid through the mobile money system
+For a big aggregator such as KADERES, working with a large number of farmers; paying and moving volumes that are traded both locally and regionally has necessitated seeking digital solutions.
+The MasterCard Farmer Network (MFN) digital solution, supported by ABC-PABRA and MasterCard has eased KADERES’ process of registration, paying, and tracking of bean volumes.
+The platform has also made it easier for tracking sales.
+The MFN provides a service for farmers and aggregators to register in the digital produce collection and payment.
+Farmers receive real-time information through their mobile phones based on the submitted grain and eventually get paid through the mobile money system or bank account.

-“For the last 6 months, we have sold 108.1 tons of Njano Uyole and 34.7 tons of Lyamungu 90.
-We have paid out a total amount of US $ 100,000 to the farmer cooperative.
-This system does not only ensure easy and quick submission of grain but it also ensures quick access and safety of my clients’ money especially women who are the bulk of bean producers.
-TARI Maruku continues to support us through researching on and developing bean varieties that most of our buyers are looking for such as Red kidney type.’ said Leonard Kachebonaho – the Executive Secretary, KADERES
+“For the last 6 months, we have sold 108.1 tons of Njano Uyole and 34.7 tons of Lyamungu 90 bean varieties.
+We have paid out a total amount of US $ 142,000 to the farmer via their Agricultural Market Cooperatives (AMCOs).”
+This has substantially contributed to improved households’ incomes.
+In one of the Cooperatives, 63 members (34 women) have received about USD 38,000 from the sale of 70 tons of beans.
+This helped them pay school fees and other expenses for their children.
+This system does not only ensures easy and convenient sale of the grain, but it also ensures quick access and safety of my clients’ money especially women who are the bulk of bean producers.
+TARI Maruku and ABC-PABRA continue to support us through researching and developing improved bean varieties that most of our buyers are looking for such as the Red kidney type.
+This will help to increase farmers’ incomes’’ said Leonard Kachebonaho – the Executive Secretary, KADERES